-Screenshot of the results from the EnviroScreen Tool Tool, produced per directions in the EnviroScreen Tool Directions.
+Screenshot of the results from the EnviroScreen Tool (per EnviroScreen Tool Directions).

 Applicable Laws.
 By completing and submitting this application, you acknowledge the grantee's President, Chief Elected Official (Mayor or County Commission Chair) or City/County Manager or equivalent, has certified they support this grant request to be submitted for funding and will follow all State fiscal policies, and state and federal regulations (including the Americans with Disability Act) for your entire project, if awarded.